rsmets/minesweeper-cli/API_AUTHORIZATION.md

 # API Authorization

 The `/api/games` endpoint requires API key authentication to list all active game sessions.
+This is implemented using Fastify's preHandler hooks for clean middleware-style authentication.

 ## Environment Variables